verma45jatin/AI-LOGOS-DESIGNER/Readme.md

     ```sh
     !pip install gradio
     ```
-4. Run `app.py` in Colab and access the Gradio interface via the generated link.
+4.First upload cy image.png file in colab and then Run `app.py` in Colab and access the Gradio interface via the generated link.

 ---